Skip to main content

 • Understand and evaluate the requirements set on financial statements.

-• Analyse and evaluate the internal quality work.
+• Analyze and evaluate the internal quality work.

 Investments